s3rgeym/sqldump2json/README.md

 sqldump2json -i tests/dump.sql | tail -4 | head -1 | jq -r '.values[4]' | base64 -d > image.png
 ```

-Values converted to dict only if INSERT contains list of fields:
+Values are converted to dict only if the `INSERT` contains a list of fields or the fields are declared in `CREATE TABLE`:

 ```sql
 INSERT INTO users (id, name) VALUES (42, 'Vasyan');